Home | Volume 49 | Article number 46

 This study aimed to investigate the factors associated with low access to health care in the district of Bopa, a rural area in Benin.
 In this study, approximately 96% of respondents reported that at least one household member had been sick in the 4 weeks before the survey.
 However, only 38.9% of them had used public health services for care management.
 These results confirmed the low access to public health services in this community.
 These results are similar to those of Simaga K in Bamako in 2017 among heads of households, where 36.9% had used curative care [9].
 The definition of access to health services, according to other authors, is sometimes defined as having used public health care at least once in the past.
 This definition does not necessarily make it possible to identify access to public health care over a given period and, in particular, to assess current access to public health care.
 This study found that households without health insurance at the time of the survey were less likely to use public health care services than households with mutual health insurance (33.7% vs. 83.9%).
 This finding was also reported in 2011 in the Karisimbi region of Congo (86.1% of mutual members used health care services compared to 42.1% of non-mutual members) [10].
 In an unfavourable economic environment, it is difficult for the population to cope with the cost recovery mechanism implemented, which is mainly based on direct payments for care received [11-13].

-According to a similar study conducted in Mali in 2008, members of mutual insurance companies who were up to date with their contributions, were two times more likely to be treated for fever at a health facility, and three times more likely to take their child suffering from diarhoea to a health facility [14].
+According to a similar study conducted in Mali in 2008, members of mutual insurance companies who were up to date with their contributions, were two times more likely to be treated for fever at a health facility, and three times more likely to take their child suffering from diarrhoea to a health facility [14].
 Socioeconomic status plays an important role in access to health care [15-18].
-In our study, we found that households with a daily income of less than US$ 3.31 were three times more likely to avoid going to a healthcentre when feeling ill.
+In our study, we found that households with a daily income of less than US$ 3.31 were three times more likely to avoid going to a health centre when feeling ill.
 Ouendo et al. have also reported a strong association between socioeconomic level and the use of public health services in a study conducted in Benin on the therapeutic itinerary of indigent patients [19].
 This observation is supported by the 2008 US study on poverty and access to health care in developing countries.
 They concluded that the poor suffer a disproportionate burden of disease and generally have less access to health care, whether in terms of geographical accessibility, availability or affordability [20].
-Indigent patients are less likely than non-indigent patients to use public health services when seeking care for the first time [21].
-Hideto et al. have also observed the same result in their study on the characteristics of sudden and unexpected cancer deaths investigated by medical examiners in Tokyo.
-They showed that among the recorded deaths, indigent people were the largest subgroup (43%) among those who had never received medical advice.
+Indigent patients are less likely than non-indigent patients to use public health services when seeking care for the first time.
+Suzuki et al. have also observed the same result in their study on the characteristics of sudden and unexpected cancer deaths investigated by medical examiners in Tokyo.
+They showed that among the recorded deaths, indigent people were the largest subgroup (43%) among those who had never received medical advice [21].

 This situation reflects the poor access of the indigent to health care, resulting in late diagnosis of the disease [21,22].
 However, modern and traditional self-medication were the most commonly used first-line methods by the population [15].
 These results are similar to ours, with only 14.8% of the population using public health services as their first source of care, compared to 83.9% who preferred self-medication (modern or traditional).
 The 2018´s WHO report on the state of health in the African Region, has supported the link between income and the use of public health services [4].
 In a context where reimbursement is based on direct payments, people's purchasing power is important to ensure they have the resources to meet their health needs.
 Access to healthcare might also require significant investment, not only in terms of the availability of services and staff, which requires significant investment but also in the development and effective monitoring of operating models to optimise outcomes [4].
 Households without means of transport were less likely to access health facilities than those with means of transport and were three times more likely to be unable to access public health services in the event of illness.
-These findings are similar to those of Olvera L et al. on transport to health centres as a major barrier to health services [23].
+These findings are similar to those of Olvera et al. on transport to health centres as a major barrier to health services [23].
 Households close to health centres walk to them (38% in Conakry and 35% in Douala), while those further away who have no means of transport have to wait for public transport, either by tricycle or bush taxi.
-The study conducted by Samina et al. confirms that transport barriers are a major obstacle to accessing healthcare, particularly for people with low incomes or who are uninsured or underinsured [24,25].
+The studies conducted by Syed et al. and Marrocco et al. confirm that transport barriers are a major obstacle to accessing healthcare, particularly for people with low incomes or who are uninsured or underinsured [24,25].

 Our study has some limitations that should be considered.
 First, the study was cross-sectional and there is less evidence to establish causality relationships.
 The COVID-19 pandemic has certainly affected access to health services for the African population [31].
 However, this study was conducted between January and February 2020, a few weeks before the report of the first confirmed case in Benin (March 2020).
 The definition of illness is subjective and could be subject to bias.
 For this reason, we ensured that respondents understood the concept of illness as a change in their state of health requiring care.
 Another limitation of this study is that we were not able to collect certain information about the ill person.
 It may be that the decision to use the health centre in case of illness depends on the sex of the sick person (male or female) or the age of the person (child or adult).
 Mixed research including quantitative and qualitative approaches, would be a better design to understand the low access to health services.